szelesi/best-practices-guide/resource_planning/interaction_with_vsphere.md

 can run into the SOAP session count limitation.
 For example, in vSphere 5.1 the default maximum number of sessions is 500.
 If you hit this limitation, you can increase the vCenter Server SOAP connection limit from 500 to 1000.
-For details, see <http://kb.vmware.com/kb/2004663>.
+For details, see <https://kb.vmware.com/s/article/2004663>.

-In the current version, Veeam’s scheduling component does not keep track of the connection count.
+Veeam’s scheduling component does not keep track of the connection count.
 For this reason, it is recommended to periodically check the number of vCenter Server connections within the main backup window to see if you can possibly run into a bottleneck in